 This map of Tower 55’s yard in the 1930s gives an indication of the railroads that served Fort Worth: Missouri, Kansas & Texas (Katy), Texas & Pacific, Texas & New Orleans, Rock Island, Santa Fe, Fort Worth & Rio Grande, Fort Worth Belt, St. Louis-Southwestern, Fort Worth & Denver City, Houston & Texas Central.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 This 1952 aerial photo shows that Tower 55 had lots of elbow room before the freeways were built.
-T&P’s big roundhouse was gone by 1952, but at the top and bottom of the photo, just to the west of the north-south tracks, can be seen railroad turntables.
+T&P’s big roundhouse was gone by 1952, but at the top and bottom of the photo, just to the west of the north-south tracks, can be seen the slotted circles of railroad turntables.

 The current Tower 55 building was built in 1941.

 Rush hour at the tower: Tower 55 is one of the busiest rail intersections in the country and for years was infamous for ninety-minute delays.
+(Think of Tower 55 as a mixmaster interchange for trains controlled by a four-way stop.)
 In these two photos, the long west-bound freight (bottom photo) had to cool its wheels for only twenty minutes until the short south-bound Amtrak had come and gone through the intersection.

 As many as one hundred trains pass under the freeways and through Tower 55 each day.